Peppa Pig: Films

 There have been several "Cinema Experiences" based on the series, featuring brand new episodes never before seen.
 They were first shown in the UK, before being expanded internationally.
 The first one, titled Peppa Pig: The Golden Boots, was released by Entertainment One on 14 February 2015 and featured the titular 15-minute special, and other episodes.
 Wrap-around clips featuring presenters from Milkshake! also appeared. alongside several episodes of the TV series.
 As of December 2015, it had grossed £2,326,328.

-A second one, and the first branded a "Cinema Experience", was released on 16 March 2017, and was shown in cinemas by Entertainment One on 7 April 2017.
+A second one, and the first branded a "Cinema Experience", was released on 16 March 2017, was shown in cinemas by Entertainment One on 7 April 2017.
 It premiered nine episodes, four of which share the same theme of Peppa's holiday in Australia.
 Between the episodes are segments with a live-action host named Daisy (played by Emma Grace Arends) and Peppa and George as puppets, based on the Peppa Pig Live stage show.

 Since then, three more "Cinema Experiences" have been released, including Festival of Fun! in 2019, published by Entertainment One, as well as Peppa's Cinema Party in 2024, celebrating the show's 20th anniversary and featuring ten new episodes including a three-part Wedding special, and Peppa Meets the Baby in 2025, marking the debut of Peppa's new baby sister, Evie, both released by Trafalgar Releasing.

 Additionally, Peppa Celebrates Chinese New Year (Simplified Chinese: 小猪佩奇過大年; Traditional Chinese: 小豬佩奇過大年; pinyin: Xiǎo Zhū Pèi Qí Guodà Nián) released exclusively in Chinese theatres on 5 February 2019 to commemorate the Year of the Pig.